Healng Atonement

 Medical Substitutionary Atonement in Ignatius of Antioch

 An introduction to Ignatius of Antioch and his theology of atonement.
-This is part of Penal Substitution vs. Medical Substitution: A Historical Comparison, an analysis of the atonement theology ("medical substitution") of early church theologians, including Ignatius of Antioch, Irenaeus of Lyons, the Odes of Solomon, Justin Martyr of Rome, Melito of Sardis, Tertullian of Carthage, Methodius of Olympus, Athanasius of Alexandria (paper in progress to include later theologians, bishops, and councils)
+This is part of Penal Substitution vs. Medical Substitution: A Historical Comparison, Mako Nagasawa’s analysis of the atonement theology (“medical substitution”) of early church theologians, including Clement of Rome, Ignatius of Antioch, the Epistle to Diognetus, the Odes of Solomon, Justin Martyr of Rome, Irenaeus of Lyons, Melito of Sardis, Tertullian of Carthage, Methodius of Olympus, Athanasius of Alexandria.
+Mako will continue to add to this paper to include later writers, bishops, and councils.

 Other Resources on Ignatius of Antioch